moleculerjs/moleculer/README-draft.md

 For unsubscribe use the `off` method.

 ## Middlewares
 Broker supports middlewares.
-You can add your custom middlewares, and they will be called on every local request.
+You can add your custom middleware, and it'll be called on every local request.
 The middleware is a `Function` what returns a wrapped action handler.

-Example middleware from validators modules
+Example middleware from validators modules:
 ```js
     return function validatorMiddleware(handler, action) {
         // Wrap a param validator